Steady&True

 What should I expect from this approach?

-Expect small, practical shifts—especially in how quickly you recover from stress.
-Many people notice they can bring intensity down a notch, catch stress earlier, and respond with a little more choice.
-The goal isn't to feel calm all the time.
-It's to keep stress in a workable range so you can stay present and take the next wise step.
+Expect small, practical shifts, especially in how quickly you recover from stress.
+Many people notice they can bring intensity down a notch, notice stress in their body earlier, and respond with a little more choice.
+The goal isn't to impose calmness on your nervous system.
+It's to keep stress in a more workable range so you can stay present and take the next wise step.

 Is this bypassing—using tools to avoid feelings?